Free Consultation

 1. Harm the reputation of another person;

-2. Damage property of another person;
+2. Damage the property of another person;

 3. Release sexual video or images of another person.